Shao-Group/EquiRep-test/README.md

 # Introduction

-This repo is for evaluating all tools and to reproduce the results in the EquiRep paper.
+This repository provides a comprehensive evaluation of all tools and reproduces the results from the EquiRep paper.
+The official EquiRep repository can be found [here](https://github.com/Shao-Group/EquiRep).

 # Data